 Use In Specific Populations

-The safety and effectiveness of OFIRMEV for the treatment of acute pain and fever in pediatric patients ages 2 years and older is supported by evidence from adequate and well-controlled studies of OFIRMEV in adults.
-Additional safety and pharmacokinetic data were collected in 355 patients across the full pediatric age strata, from premature neonates ( ≥ 32 weeks post menstrual age) to adolescents.
-The effectiveness of OFIRMEV for the treatment of acute pain and fever has not been studied in pediatric patients < 2 years of age. [see DOSAGE AND ADMINISTRATION - Recommended Dosage: Children and Pharmacokinetics].
+The safety and effectiveness of OFIRMEV for the treatment of acute pain in pediatric patients ages 2 years and older is supported by evidence from adequate and well-controlled studies of OFIRMEV in adults and safety and pharmacokinetic data from adult and 483 pediatric patients across all age groups [see DOSAGE AND ADMINISTRATION and Pharmacokinetics].

 Of the total number of subjects in clinical studies of OFIRMEV, 15% were age 65 and over, while 5% were age 75 and over.
 No overall differences in safety or effectiveness were observed between these subjects and younger subjects, and other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.

-Acetaminophen is contraindicated in patients with severe hepatic impairment or severe active liver disease and should be used with caution in patients with hepatic impairment or active liver disease [see WARNINGS AND PRECAUTIONS, CLINICAL PHARMACOLOGY].
+Acetaminophen is contraindicated in patients with severe hepatic impairment or severe active liver disease and should be used with caution in patients with hepatic impairment or active liver disease [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].
 A reduced total daily dose of acetaminophen may be warranted.